Adrien-Courtois/autoscaling/README.md

 }
 ```

+> :point_up: If you do not what to use this module you are free to redefine the datasources you need but keep in mind that you will be rebuilding the wheel :ferris_wheel:

 ## 1. Create an `ALB`

 Let's create an `ALB` and the related resources needed (security groups, listeners and target groups).